-- 1. The study team grew the US 17 and US 360 mainline volumes at the eight intersections where 2017 turning movement further discussed in Section 5.1. - to balance with the 2017 volumes that were increased in Step 1.
+- 1. The study team grew the US 17 and US 360 mainline volumes at the eight intersections where 2017 turning movement counts were available by an agreed-upon 0.5 percent and 1.0 percent per year growth rates.
+These growth rates will be further discussed in Section 5.1. - 2.
+The study team adjusted the 2021 AM and PM peak hour turning movement counts for the remaining 12 intersections to balance with the 2017 volumes that were increased in Step 1.